YashviUp/python-programming-questions/Programming Ques by YASHVI UPADHYAY/Q2_find_repeated_elements.md

     '''
     Find elements that are repeated in the input list.
     Argument:
-    - data: List of items (any type)
+    - data: List of items (Hint: mixed type need type conversion to sort)

     Return:
-    - A list of repeated elements (strings of ascending order)
+    - A list of repeated elements (ascending order)
     '''
     <los>return ...</los>
     <sol>